vonovak/react-navigation-header-buttons/README.md

 This package will help you render buttons in the navigation bar and handle the styling so you don't have to.
 It tries to mimic the appearance of native navbar buttons. `HeaderButtons.Item` accepts `buttonWrapperStyle` prop which you may use to modify item alignment in case the default outcome does not fit your needs.

-This package depends on `react-native-vector-icons` and is a simple wrapper around [`react-navigation-header-buttons-base`](https://github.com/vonovak/react-navigation-header-buttons-base), which you can use if you do not want to depend on the icons package.

 #### Demo App with Code Samples

 Available via expo [here](https://expo.io/@vonovak/navbar-buttons-demo)